pbeeken/JupyterPhysics/README.md

 # JupyterPhysics
-Coursework for using Jupyter notebooks in my Physics class
+Coursework collections for teaching **Jupyter** as a tool in the classroom.